egilber2/Statistical_Inference_GSS/GSS_Inference_proj.md

 This is a project where I will be using GSS data as a playground for statistical inference.
 I'll use a research question to motivate the different inference methods that I cover.
 This will be followed by some EDA to explore the data and gain some insight using visualizations.
 Finally, I will use a Consider this a work in progress as I plan on adding examples of different statistical inference techniques as time allows.

 The General Social Survey ([GSS](http://gss.norc.org/)) is a federally funded social survey that began in 1972.
-With a few exceptions, the survey was initally done on a yearly basis until 1994, after which it was conducted every other year.
+With a few exceptions, the survey was initially done on a yearly basis until 1994, after which it was conducted every other year.
 The GSS is second only to the US census as a source of data for the social sciences.
 Respondents are selected randomly using an area probability design and the surveys are conducted as a face-to-face interview.

 Though there are some [weighting](http://gss.norc.org/documents/codebook/GSS_Codebook_AppendixA.pdf) techniques to be aware of, the data can be used for inference and establishing correlation between variables.
-As this is is only observational data, conclusions regarding causation can not be made.
+As this is only observational data, conclusions regarding causation cannot be made.
 Some potential biases include potential respondents who are not home at the time the survey was to be conducted and potential respondents that refuse to participate.

 Load packages
 -------------